How Childhood Emotional Neglect Creates CPTSD

 If any of these feel familiar, you are not imagining it.

 These are not overreactions.
-This is what the body does after years of emotional neglect.
+These symptoms are what the body does after years of emotional neglect.
+Emotional neglect can also lead to chronic shame or self-blame, causing individuals to internalize a sense of being unworthy or broken.

 Healing Childhood Emotional Neglect and CPTSD